geoffmacd/ImgurSession/README.md

     - Session will refresh your tokens lazily.
 Feel free to use any request at any time.

 - User account
-    - Session notifies delegate of replys and messages to the users account automatically every 1 minute.
+    - Session notifies delegate of replies and messages to the users account automatically every 1 minute.
 Can be disabled.
     - Session refresh the user's account on token expiry every hour.